Code-Institute-Submissions/chef_mate/README.md

 ### 3 - "Reviews" Section

-This [part](assets/wireframes/page_3_reviews.png) of the website is divided into small blocks that provide quotes from individuals of different walks of life, meant to not only inform the user about the benefits of the service, but also allow the user to understand that the service is targetted to various groups of people: students, single people with busy careers, couples, etc.
+This [part](assets/wireframes/page_3_reviews.png) of the website is divided into small blocks that provide quotes from individuals of different walks of life, meant to not only inform the user about the benefits of the service, but also allow the user to understand that the service is targeted to various groups of people: students, individuals with busy careers, couples, etc.

 ### 4 - "Register" Section

-The final [part](assets/wireframes/page_4_register.png) of the webpage contains a simple form that allows the user to easily register with the service.
+The final [section](assets/wireframes/page_4_register.png) of the webpage contains a simple form that allows the user to easily register with the service.
 At the bottom, there's a footer providing links to social media platforms, in case the user is interested in more information.

 ### Features Left to Implement